Continuing Education Activity

 Deterrence and Patient Education

-Those suffering osteoporotic vertebral column fractures can focus on prevention of new fractures and treatment of the underlying condition that will lead to improved quality of life.
+Those suffering osteoporotic vertebral column fractures can focus on preventing new fractures and treating the underlying condition that will lead to improved quality of life.
 Weight-bearing exercises and muscle strengthening are critical parts of building strong bones.
 Healthy food choices, smoking cessation, and limited alcohol consumption should be part of a comprehensive treatment plan.
-For those with osteoporosis, bisphosphonates, or other anti-osteoporosis medications can be used to reduce the risk of fractures.
-Trauma patients who either undergo bracing or surgical intervention will follow up with their doctor in the outpatient setting for continued monitoring.
+For those with osteoporosis, bisphosphonates or other anti-osteoporosis medications can be used to reduce the risk of fractures.
+Trauma patients who undergo bracing or surgical intervention will follow up with their doctor in the outpatient setting for continued monitoring.

 Enhancing Healthcare Team Outcomes

 Patients with osteoporosis can receive treatment with current FDA-approved medications that include bisphosphonates, estrogen agonist/antagonist, calcitonin, hormone therapy, tissue-selective estrogen complex, parathyroid hormone, and receptor activator of nuclear factor kappa-B ligand inhibitor.
-A pharmacist should be involved with the selection of agents and dosing for osteoporosis, as well as counseling the patient on potential adverse effects of these drugs.
-They can also perform a medication reconciliation to check for drug-drug interactions and should alert the rest of the healthcare team should there be any reason for concern.
+A pharmacist should be involved with the selection of agents and dosing for osteoporosis and counseling the patient on potential adverse effects of these drugs.
+They can also perform a medication reconciliation to check for drug-drug interactions and alert the rest of the healthcare team should there be any reason for concern.

-Primary care clinicians including nurses should emphasize the prevention of osteoporosis by making changes in lifestyle.
+Primary care clinicians, including nurses, should emphasize the prevention of osteoporosis by making lifestyle changes.
 Patients should be told to stop smoking, limit alcohol intake, become physically active, eat a healthy diet, and maintain a healthy weight.
 Open communication between the team can help improve outcomes in patients with vertebral fractures.

-Should the patient require surgical intervention for vertebral fracture, and orthopedist or neurosurgeon should take the case, depending on the specific issues and the structures involved.
-Surgical and orthopedic specialty trained nurses can be significant assets, preparing the patient for the procedure, assisting during the procedure, and monitoring the patient post-operatively, administering medication and consulting with pharmacy if necessary.
+Should the patient require surgical intervention for vertebral fracture, an orthopedist or neurosurgeon should take the case, depending on the specific issues and the structures involved.
+Surgical and orthopedic specialty trained nurses can be significant assets, preparing the patient for the procedure, assisting during the procedure, monitoring the patient post-operatively, administering medication, and consulting with the pharmacy if necessary.